aartics/aartics_portfolio/README.md

 # aartics_portfolio

-For this design portfolio, I undertook making a 3D representation of a gallery of my projects, viewed as if in a VR world.
+For my design portfolio, I undertook making a 3D representation of a gallery of my projects, viewed as if in a VR world.

 ![alt text](aartics/img/readme_screenshot.png "screenshot of aartics")

 This article consists of two sections:
-1. Visualizing three dimensional panoramas - the concept behind the website and the thought process
+1. Visualizing a three dimensional panoramic gallery - the concept behind the website and the thought process
 2. Recipe for making a 3D perspective interaction experience in a desktop browser - the "how-to"

-# 1. Visualizing three dimensional panoramas:
+# 1. Visualizing a three dimensional panoramic gallery:

-I started with a grid of hexagons.
-Each hexagon could represent a project or other information.
-Using a hexagon til grid, I will be able to allow the viewer to extend explorations in 6 directions, instead of just the traditional 4.
+I started with a grid of hexagons where each hexagon could represent a project or other information.
+By using a hexagonal grid, I will be able to allow the viewer to extend explorations in 6 directions, instead of just the traditional 4.

 ![alt-text](aartics/img/readme_hexagon.jpg "viewing hexagonal grids")